-Eye Tracking works same as that of head tracking and assists to keep users eye in motion as per requirement of VR stuff.
-HMD assists in proper tracking of eye and head with integration to VR content, if talk about VR games then this feature makes you feel the reality inside gaming world and when you have to aim on targets then they can be controlled like real world movements.
+Eye Tracking works the same as that of head tracking and assists to keep users eye in motion as per the requirement of VR stuff.
+HMD assists in proper tracking of eye and head with integration to VR content, if you talk about VR games then this feature makes you feel the reality inside the gaming world and when you have to aim at targets then they can be controlled like real-world movements.

-Here we are going to talk about the sensors that track movement of users head and keeps images moving in such a manner that they match head positions perfectly.
-For example if you are using a Oculus Rift then the head tracking feature will force your head to look up, down, right and left so that you can see world in the way virtual reality wish to make you see.
+Here we are going to talk about the sensors that track the movement of users' heads and keeps images moving in such a manner that they match head positions perfectly.
+For example, if you are using an Oculus Rift then the head tracking feature will force your head to look up, down, right, and left so that you can see the world in the way virtual reality wish to make you see.

-It is described in terms of the ability to record all movements in such a manner that they appear to be a part of real world.
-It will help you to get a closer look of every element that you want to observe in VR content, same as that of real life.
-It is one of the biggest elements in the world of Virtual Reality that forces your senses to get involved with the tricky science of virtual environment without feeling that you are wondering in a fantasy world.
+It is described in terms of the ability to record all movements in such a manner that they appear to be a part of the real world.
+It will help you to get a closer look at every element that you want to observe in VR content, the same as that of real life.
+It is one of the biggest elements in the world of Virtual Reality that forces your senses to get involved with the tricky science of virtual environment with a feeling that you are wandering in a fantasy world.

 Head Mounted Display (HMD)

-This term will be more often used when you enter to the world of Virtual Reality because it is associated with reading and hearing abilities in VR technology.
+This term will be more often used when you enter the world of Virtual Reality because it is associated with reading and hearing abilities in VR technology.
 In simple terms, HMDs are the specialized form of hardware that is responsible to deliver VR experience to users.
-It is designed in shape of a helmet or goggle that users can strap on their face easily or can wear on their head.
-The usage depends upon need of you VR gear because some sensors work with head tracking whereas others do not need such elements.
+It is designed in shape of a helmet or goggle that users can strap on their faces easily or can wear on their heads.
+The usage depends upon the requirements of your VR gear because some sensors work with head tracking whereas others do not need such elements.

-The combination of VR and MR leads to immersive experience of users where high end manipulations can be done on images, sounds as well as other stimuli so that they can stay alive in artificial environment.
+The combination of VR and MR leads to immersive experience of users where high-end manipulations can be done on images, sounds as well as other stimuli so that they can stay alive in an artificial environment.

 Field of View (FOV)

-The term Field of View presents the angle of visual field in degrees where it is important to keep FoV higher to that immersion can be extended to higher end of scale.
-Technically, the viewing angle of human eye reaches up to 200 degrees thus it becomes important to raise angle of FoV so that higher immersion can be resulted.
+The term Field of View presents the angle of the visual field in degrees where it is important to keep FoV higher to that immersion can be extended to a higher end of the scale.
+Technically, the viewing angle of the human eye reaches up to 200 degrees thus it becomes important to raise the angle of FoV so that higher immersion can be resulted.

-It is simply the process of overlying of digital elements or data on the real world so that you can interact with reality and digital elements on same platform.
-Although, Augmented Reality technology is still running behind Virtual Reality but the day they will converge then real wonders will be created with mixed reality effects.
+It is simply the process of overlaying digital elements or data on the real world so that you can interact with reality and digital elements on same platform.
+Although Augmented Reality technology is still running behind Virtual Reality, the day they will converge then real wonders will be created with mixed reality effects.

 The convergence of Virtual and Augmented reality is known as mixed reality.
-MR creates blend of virtual world into the physical space and it has power to bring life into digital elements resulted by highly advanced camera units and VR+AR gears.
+MR creates a blend of the virtual world into the physical space and it has the power to bring life into digital elements resulted from highly advanced camera units and VR+AR gears.